-Remote Road Testing services are available BY APPOINTMENT ONLY at the Brandon, East Tampa, and Plant City offices.
+Remote Road Testing services are available to Hillsborough County residents ONLY at the Brandon, East Tampa, and Plant City offices.
 You MUST register in advance for a driving test.
 Click here for details.

 Available offices will open Monday thru Friday from 8 am – 5 pm, except on Wednesdays 9 am – 5 pm.

 Many of our services are conveniently available online and at one of the kiosks located across the county.
 If you need to visit one of our offices please register to Save Your Spot in Line.
 Services provided are: